Screening technique to reinforce fight against ash dieback

 Professor Ian Bancroft, of CNAP, said: “Tree disease epidemics are a global problem, impacting food security, biodiversity and national economies.
 The approach we have used has never previously been used to screen for disease-resistant plants and in principle could be applied to identify disease tolerance in other species of trees that are currently being threatened by a range of tree pests and pathogens.”

 Professor Allan Downie, from the John Innes Centre, said: “This is a wonderful example of British expertise in plant genomics and genetics rapidly and successfully being applied to minimise the impact of Ash Dieback.
-The technology developed offers a way around anticipated loss of more than 90 per cent of UK ash trees by identifying and selecting those ash seedlings most likely to survive the epidemic of ash dieback currently sweeping across the country.”
+The technology developed offers a way around anticipated loss of more than 90% of UK ash trees by identifying and selecting those ash seedlings most likely to survive the epidemic of ash dieback currently sweeping across the country.”

 Professor Melanie Welham, BBSRC Executive Director, Science, said: “With BBSRC and Defra funding scientists have been able to rapidly collaborate and develop ways that should help mitigate the threat facing the UK’s ash trees.
 This technique will help protect the UK’s ash population and biodiversity, which are enjoyed by millions of people across the country.”